-Alex manages NPCA’s programs to protect and enhance the national parks and preserves in Alaska.
+Alex directs NPCA’s programs to protect and enhance the national parks and preserves in Alaska.

 He is an avid outdoor and wilderness enthusiast who is particularly fond of long-distance human-powered travel including skiing, canoeing, running, and backpacking.
 His greatest trek to-date was paddling the 1800-mile Yukon River with his now husband, Pete.
 He is also a writer whose work on the relations between people and the living world has appeared in numerous publications.